-- 11.1 All safeguarding concerns should be recorded on the Cause for Concern Form (Appendix 1).
+- 19.2 All safeguarding concerns should be recorded on the Cause for Concern Form (Appendix 1).
 Staff making records will ensure that they clearly distinguish between fact and opinion and whether the information is 1st or 2nd hand.
-Records will clearly evidence the voice of the child and will always be written contemporaneously. - 11.2 Records will be maintained by the Designated Safeguarding Lead and Deputy in a Child Protection File separate to the child's main pupil file.
-(See Appendix 2 for exemplar front sheet for Child Protection File.) - 11.3 Individual files should be clearly organised in chronological order and all entries should be signed and dated in a legible manner by the person making the entry.
+Records will clearly evidence the voice of the child and will always be written contemporaneously. - 19.3 Records will be maintained by the Designated Safeguarding Lead and Deputy in a Child Protection File separate to the child's main pupil file (See Appendix 2 for exemplar front sheet for Child Protection File.) - 19.4 Individual files should be clearly organised in chronological order and all entries should be signed and dated in a legible manner by the person making the entry.
 This should include their role/designation at the school.
-There should be a chronology of events kept on file to enable the Designated Safeguarding Lead and Deputy to have an immediate overview of the case. - 11.4 Such records will be kept in a secure locked filing cabinet.
-The Designated Safeguarding Lead and their Deputy will keep the keys. - 11.5 Files will be archived and securely stored until the child's 25th birthday. - 11.6 If a child transfers between schools the Designated Safeguarding Lead will be responsible for transferring the child's Child Protection File to the new school.
-The Designated Safeguarding Lead will follow the "Halton Protocol for the Transfer of Child Protection Records between Education Settings".
-The Designated Safeguarding Lead will speak to their counterpart in the school to which the child is transferring in order to ensure that they are aware that the file is to be transferred.
-Upon confirmation of the child starting on roll the file should be transferred as soon as possible (within 15 schools days), but separately to the main school file.
-The file should be signed upon receipt, and delivered by hand wherever possible.
-A copy of a chronology from the original file will be kept in school until the child's 25th birthday and will then be securely disposed of.
+There should be a chronology of events kept on file to enable the Designated Safeguarding Lead and Deputy to have an immediate overview of the case.

+- 19.5 Such records will be kept in a secure locked filing cupboard.
+The Designated Safeguarding Lead and their Deputy will keep the keys. - 19.6 Files will be archived and securely stored until the child's 25th birthday.